-(73) Xiaoming_i shuo Zhangsan_j xiangxin ta ziji{i/j} neng kaoguo.
-Xiaoming say Zhangsan believe him self can pass.the.exam 'Xiaoming_i says that Zhangsan_j believes that hei/j can pass the exam.'
-Sung (1990)
+(67) Xiaoming1 shuo Zhangsan2 xiangxin ta ziji{1/2} neng kaoguo.
+Xiaoming say Zhangsan believe him self can pass.the.exam 'Xiaoming1 says that Zhangsan2 believes that he{1/2} can pass the exam.'

-The contrast between (72b) and (73) is expected if the locality domain for the subject is the immediately higher clause.
-In fact, Huang & Liu (2001) propose that the traditional notion of Governing Category, defined in terms of the minimal domain containing a governor for the anaphor and an accessible SUBJECT, adequately captures the binding domain for the subject syntactic anaphor.
-In (72b) the Governing Category for the reflexive is the next clause up.
+The indexing in (67) is expected if the locality domain for the subject is the immediately higher clause.
+In fact, Huang and Liu (2001) propose that the traditional notion of Governing Category, defined in terms of the minimal domain containing a governor for the anaphor and an accessible SUBJECT, adequately captures the binding domain for the subject syntactic anaphor.
+In (66b-67) the Governing Category for the reflexive is the next clause up.

-The fact the 3rd person null subject in the partial NSLs exhibits a similar pattern suggests that it too is a bound anaphor as predicted under the hypothesis that it is a minimally specified nominal.
+The fact that the 3rd person null subject in the partial NSLs exhibits a similar pattern suggests that it too is a bound anaphor, as predicted under the hypothesis that it is a minimally specified nominal.

-As discussed in Reinhart & Reuland (1993) and Pollard & Sag (1992), when reflexives are in noncomplementary distribution with nonreflexives, they may be 'exempt' in the sense that they do not need to be locally bound.
+As discussed in Pollard and Sag 1992, Reinhart and Reuland 1993, when reflexives are in noncomplementary distribution with nonreflexives, they may be 'exempt' in the sense that they do not need to be locally bound.
 The following examples (Büring 2005:225) illustrate this phenomenon:

-- (74) a.
+- (68) a.
 There were five tourists in the room apart from me/myself. - b.
 Physicists like you/yourself are a godsend. - c.
 Max boasted that the queen invited Lucie and himself/him for a drink.